 Volunteers are absolutely vital to this project and the wellbeing of the animals.
 No animal is turned away here and more injured and orphaned wildlife arrives every week.
 Even after the animals are nursed back to health, not all are able to return to the wild, so find a permanent home here.
 If you want to make a real difference to wildlife in South Africa and aren’t afraid of getting stuck in, then this will be the volunteering trip of a lifetime for you.

-As a volunteer at this wildlife sanctuary, you’ll be pitching in with whatever needs doing to help keep the animals safe and healthy, and the sanctuary as a whole thriving.
+As a volunteer at this wildlife sanctuary, you’ll be helping out with the everyday tasks that help keep the resident animals healthy, safe and happy, and the sanctuary as a whole thriving.

 Thornhill, near Port Elizabeth, South Africa.

-Feeding and caring for the animals, maintenance work in the rescue centre and in the game park, helping visitors of the centre.
+Feeding and caring for the animals, maintenance work in the rescue centre and in the game park

 First or third Monday of each month.